Yash-programmerr/Hire-Signal/ReadME.md

 # HireSignal Candidate Ranking

-The application now uses FastAPI for the backend and React/Vite for the frontend.
-Streamlit has been removed.
+The application uses FastAPI for the backend and React/Vite for the frontend.

 ## Run the backend